Blast (British magazine): The Manifesto

 The subjects either 'Blasted' or 'Blessed' depended on how they were seen by the fledgling Vorticists.
 Among them were the leaders of the rival avant-garde grouped about Roger Fry and the Bloomsbury set, as well as the literary leaders of the past.
 Thus the "Purgatory of Putney" is named for being the place to which Algernon Swinburne had retired into respectability.
 Among the Blessed are seafarers because "they exchange...one element for another" (p.
 22) and the hairdresser who "attacks Mother Nature for a small fee....[and] trims aimless and retrograde growths" (p.
 25).
 Henry Tonks, the Slade Professor of Fine Art, had the unique honour of being both 'Blessed' and 'Blasted'.

 The first edition also contained many illustrations in the Vorticist style by Jacob Epstein, Edward Wadsworth, Lewis and others.

+The English press was unimpressed by Blast, finding the literary contributions dull, and the artwork and typography a pale imitation of the Futurist style.
+Writing to Harold Monroe, Marinetti said he took the negative reviews as a “victory” for Futurism, but regretted there hadn’t been instead a collaboration with the Vorticists in the fight against “our great common enemy: attachment to the past."

 The second edition, published on 20 July 1915, contained a short play by Ezra Pound and T. S. Eliot's poems Preludes and Rhapsody on a Windy Night.
 Another article by Gaudier-Brzeska entitled Vortex (written from the Trenches) further described the vorticist aesthetic.
 It was written whilst Gaudier-Brzeska was fighting in the First World War, a few weeks before he was killed there.